S

 Solo Kit implements comprehensive indexing across all major tables:

-User Table Indexes (schema/users.ts):
+User Table Indexes (convex/schema.ts):

 })